 The DOT-113 specification rail tank car is specifically designed for the transport of cryogenic liquids.
-This tank car design has been in use for over 50 years, and it has an excellent safety record.
-There are only two documented derailments and breach of the tank holding the cryogenic material from the DOT-113C120 specification tank car.
-These two derailments have resulted in lading releases due to damage sustained during derailment.
+This tank car design has been in use for over 50 years, and it has a favorable safety record.
+There are only two documented derailments of DOT-113 specification tank cars where breaches of inner tank holding the cryogenic material occurred.
+These two derailments have resulted in lading releases due to significant damage sustained during the derailments.

 The DOT-113 specification tank car is a double walled, or tank-within-tank, tank car that uses specific grades and thicknesses (3/16-inch minimum) of stainless steel for the inner tank (product tank) that provide high-strength characteristics under cryogenic conditions.
-The outer jacket shell (outer vessel) tank, or jacket, is made of specific grades and thicknesses (7/16-inch minimum) of carbon steel that provides protection to the inner tank and service equipment located in the annular space between tanks, as well as provide the car with a tank-head puncture resistance system.
+The outer jacket shell (outer vessel) tank, or jacket, is made of specific grades and thicknesses (7/16-inch minimum for sidewalls and 1⁄2-inch for tank heads) of carbon steel that provides protection to the inner tank and service equipment located in the annular space between tanks, as well as provide the car with a tank-head puncture resistance system, which is required by 49 C.F.R. § 179.16.